Student Projects

 MSc and BSc Students - Theses and Internships

 We welcome interested Master and Bachelor students - primarily from ETH Zurich - and will provide supervision and mentoring during the time in the lab.
 The available projects fall within all areas of our research.
 Students are expected to have excellent academic qualifications, good communication skills, strong self-motivation and be interested in experimental and laboratory research.
-We offer projects either in the area of molecular biology/metabolism/epigenetics (require experience in molecular biology; projects have a duration of 12 weeks or longer) or in the area of human nutrition/micronutrient deficiencies (focusing on iodine, iron and zinc).
-If you are interested to join, please contact Sara Marchand who coordinates internships and student projects in the lab.
+We offer projects in the area of molecular biology/metabolism/epigenetics and require experience in molecular and cellular biology.
+Projects have a duration of 12 weeks or longer.

 Current projects